+We propose a new class of stochastic multi-armed bandit problems: Bi-Criteria Combinatorial Multi-Armed Bandits (BC-CMAB).
+This class models sequential decision-making problems under a constrained combinatorial optimization problem by approximating the constraints to achieve good approximation guarantees on the objective function.

-\item This paper provides a general framework that transforms discrete bi-criteria offline approximation algorithms into online CMAB algorithms.
-This framework bridges offline bi-criteria approximation and online CMAB, providing the first regret guarantees for general bi-criteria problems under bandit feedback.
+\item This paper provides a general framework that transforms discrete, bi-criteria offline approximation algorithms into online BC-CMAB algorithms that can be used when only bandit feedback is available.
+This framework bridges offline bi-criteria approximation and online CMAB, providing the first regret and constraint violation guarantees for general bi-criteria problems under bandit feedback.

-\item Assuming that the offline bi-criteria algorithm achieves an $(\alpha,\beta)$ bi-criteria approximation that is resilient to errors in the function oracle calls with resilience parameter $\delta$ and uses $\texttt{N}$ oracle calls, the online algorithm achieves regret and CCV of \(\mathcal{O}\left(\delta^{2/3}\texttt{N}^{1/3}T^{2/3}\log^{1/3}(T)\right)\).
-The results only uses the properties of the offline algorithm, and avoids restrictive assumptions about problem structure.
+\item We prove that using an offline $(\alpha,\beta)$ bi-criteria approximation algorithm that is resilient to errors in the function oracle calls with resilience parameter $\delta$ and uses $\texttt{N}$ oracle calls, our framework produces a BC-CMAB algorithm that achieves \(\mathcal{O}(\delta^{2/3}\texttt{N}^{1/3}T^{2/3}\log^{1/3}(T))\) regret and CCV under bandit feedback.
+The results only use the properties of the offline algorithm, and avoid restrictive assumptions about problem structure.